TheMaiTAI/BACS487-WeatherApp/README.md

 This application uses the following APIs:
 - OpenWeather API for weather data
--Ventusky API for the radar
+- Ventusky API for the radar
 - AirNow API for air quality information

 ## Technical Details